Phenakite: Occurrence

 Phenakite is found in high-temperature pegmatite veins and in mica-schists associated with quartz, chrysoberyl, apatite and topaz.
 It has long been known from the emerald and chrysoberyl mine on the Takovaya stream, near Yekaterinburg in the Urals of Russia, where large crystals occur in mica-schist.
-It is also found with topaz and amazonite in the granite of the Ilmen Mountains in the southern Urals and of the Pikes Peak region in Colorado, USA.
+It is also found with topaz and amazonite in the granite of the Ilmen Mountains in the southern Urals and of the Pikes Peak region in Colorado, US.
 Additionally in Colorado, phenakite is found in the Mount Antero area with aquamarine, bertrandite, and fluorite.
 Small, gem grade individual crystals of phenakite showing a prismatic habit are noted in beryl dissolution cavities at the Noumas II Pegmatite, part of the Orange River pegmatite belt in the Northern Cape of South Africa.
 Large crystals of prismatic habit have been found in a feldspar quarry at Kragerø in Norway.
 Framont near Schirmeck in Alsace is another well-known locality.
 Still larger crystals, measuring 12 in in diameter and weighing 28 lb. have been found at Greenwood in Maine, but these are pseudomorphs of quartz after phenakite.

 For gem purposes the stone is cut in the brilliant form, of which there are two fine examples, weighing 34 and 43 carats (6.8 and 8.6 g), in the British Museum.
 The indices of refraction are higher than those of quartz, beryl or topaz; a faceted phenakite is consequently rather brilliant and may sometimes be mistaken for diamond.